dan-schel/css-template/README.md

 ### Additional themes

-If the two built-in themes, "light" and "dark, are not enough, additional themes can be added when initializing the template, by providing the `$themes` parameter.
+If the two built-in themes ("light" and "dark") are not enough, additional themes can be added when initializing the template by providing the `$themes` parameter.
 Let's create an "amoled" theme, which is like "dark" but has darker background colors.
-First we will create functions which generate the colors for the `--color-paper-X` and `--color-ink-X` swatches.
+First, we will create functions which generate the colors for the `--color-paper-X` and `--color-ink-X` swatches.
 The `$shade` parameter these functions take are the values of `X` (10, 20, 30, etc.).

 ```css
 @function amoled-paper($shade) {